Not Out To Lunch: Businesses That Rely On Federal Workers Suffer The Shutdown

 Down the street from the building complex, Nick Andurlakis has been running Nick's Cafe for 32 years.
 It's unabashedly Elvis-themed.
 The walls are adorned with photos of the King and album covers from his many hits.

-Even the cafe's signature "Fool's Gold" sandwich was ordered and loved by the Elvis himself, Andurlakis says.
-He normally sells a dozen of the peanut butter and bacon sandwiches each day, give or take.
+According to Andurlakis, the cafe's signature "Fool's Gold" sandwich was ordered and loved by the Elvis himself.
+Andurlakis normally sells a dozen of the peanut butter and bacon sandwiches each day, give or take.
 However, during a recent weekday afternoon, things were pretty quiet.

-"I think we've lost, you know maybe 20 percent of our business, 25 percent of our business," he says.
+"I think we've lost, you know, maybe 20 percent of our business, 25 percent of our business," he says.

-He suspects the shutdown is partially responsible for his drop in customers, but also says he thinks a lot of regulars could still be out for the holidays.
+He suspects the shutdown is partially responsible for his drop in customers but also says he thinks a lot of regulars could still be out for the holidays.

 Andurlakis says everybody suffers a little when the government shuts down.
-Still, he thinks these sorts of things usually happens for a reason, and he supports the push for more border security.
+Still, he thinks these sorts of things usually happen for a reason, and he supports the push for more border security.

 "I'm the kind of guy that wants the government to be safe.
 I can understand where the president's coming from," he says, calling the shutdown a little political fistfight.